citynet-at-git/Citynet-phase1/README.md

 # Citynet-phase1

-This is the open-source repository for the CityNet dataset
+This is the open-source repository for the CityNet dataset.

+## Repository status

+The source code in this repository has been reviewed and lightly maintained for the current manuscript submission.
+This update improves documentation and command-line descriptions only; the original algorithms, model structures, training procedures, and default experiment settings remain unchanged.

 ## Download data
 You can download our dataset via
 - https://drive.google.com/file/d/1ywJpHcOcov09l_eMIhzrDkNvj6b4nzJa/view?usp=sharing or
 - https://pan.baidu.com/s/1Cm-lyV1csZwgN_RQYKBAHg               (**access code:** city)

-(You may need to settle the path issues by yourself)
+After downloading the dataset, adjust the local path prefix used by the experiment scripts to match your environment.

 ## Dataset architecture
 ```